awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 ## Aggregating inventory data with groups to see which instances are and aren't configured to collect an inventory type<a name="sysman-inventory-aggregate-groups"></a>

-Groups in Systems Manager Inventory enable you to quickly see a count of which managed instances are and aren’t configured to collect one or more inventory types\.
+Groups in Systems Manager Inventory allow you to quickly see a count of which managed instances are and aren’t configured to collect one or more inventory types\.
 With groups, you specify one or more inventory types and a filter that uses the `exists` operator\.

 For example, say that you have four managed instances configured to collect the following inventory types:
 + Instance 1: `AWS:Application`